The 2 Best Ways To Burn Fat Fast (Without Destroying Your Hormones Or Metabolism)

 I nodded.
 “215 pounds and 3% body fat.”

 It’s true.
-As a former competitive bodybuilder, I spent the first three years of my foray into the fitness industry cracking the code on burning massive amounts of fat tissue – without wasting away into malnourished, muscle-depleted oblivion.
-Copious amounts of time spent in advanced human nutrition, chemistry and pharmaceutical classes at the University of Idaho combined with a hefty dose of time spent lurking on bodybuilding forums chiseled my body and brain into fat-loss ninjas.
-Following my short-lived bodybuilding career, I proceeded to spend the next decade immersed in an equally unhealthy and body-abusing sport: Ironman triathlon, a sport in which I continued to decipher body-composition optimization in pursuit of the perfect power-to-weight ratio (including discovering and using the most successful fat burning strategy I’ve ever discovered, which I'll reveal at the end of this article if you stick with me).
+As a competitive bodybuilder, I spent three years cracking the code on burning massive amounts of fat tissue without wasting away into malnourished, muscle-depleted oblivion.
+Copious amounts of time spent in advanced nutrition, anatomy, physiology, biochemistry, and pharmacology science classes at the University of Idaho, combined with a hefty dose of time spent lurking on bodybuilding forums, taught me how to chisel my body and brain into fat-loss ninjas.

 It’s inflammation.